sandricoprovo/eslint-config-sandricoprovo/README.md

 **Step 2:**
 Extend the eslintrc into your own eslintrc file

-1. Create a .eslintrc file in your project root
+1. Create a .eslintrc.(js/json) file in your project root
 2. Add the following code to your new rc file:

 ```javascript